Apply for this course

 Why study this course?

 The foundation year will develop your academic study skills, which will prepare you for successful further study at undergraduate level.
-In the subsequent three years, you’ll focus more on the issue and practices within health and social care, gaining practical skills that will allow you to enter management and leadership roles in the sector.
+In the subsequent three years, you’ll focus more on the issues and practices within health and social care, gaining practical skills that will allow you to enter management and leadership roles in the sector.

 Study health and social care in a modern context